HOL-Theorem-Prover/HOL/doc/next-release.md

     We think this will be less confusing for new users.
     Experts who *do* want to have script files continue past such errors can use the `--noqof` option to enable the old behaviour.

+*   When running with Poly/ML, we now require at least version 5.7.0.

 * * * * *

 <div class="footer">